beliciataylor/self-study/README.md

 ## Tensorflow in Practice: from [Coursera Specialization](https://www.coursera.org/specializations/tensorflow-in-practice?)

+This folder contains the lesson and exercise notebooks from the [specialization's repository](https://github.com/lmoroney/dlaicourse).

+The specialization included the following courses:
+  1. Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning
+  2. Convolutional Neural Networks in TensorFlow
+  3. Natural Language Processing in TensorFlow
+  4. Sequences, Time Series and Prediction

 ## NLP Learning: from [_Text Analytics with Python_](https://www.amazon.com/Text-Analytics-Python-Practitioners-Processing/dp/1484243536/ref=pd_lpo_14_t_0/144-1875545-9407862?_encoding=UTF8&pd_rd_i=1484243536&pd_rd_r=5e3ae205-4e46-4b1f-8323-c374ffbb7d93&pd_rd_w=I0iqB&pd_rd_wg=Cwn0e&pf_rd_p=7b36d496-f366-4631-94d3-61b87b52511b&pf_rd_r=Z454NVVRHP48CPMZACE5&psc=1&refRID=Z454NVVRHP48CPMZACE5)

+This folder contains my typed-up chapter notes and codes from the _Text Analytics with Python: A Practitioner's Guide to Natural Language Processing_.
+Each chapter has a folder that contains jupyter notebooks of the entire chapter and also jupyter notebooks of each section of the chapter with my notes.
+I created the sections when I was reviewing the chapter notebook a second time.
+Each folder also contains the data used in each chapter and also saved models that were trained in order to avoid having to retrain the models each time I run the notebook.
+The folder handmade also contains modules needed in the chapters or modules that I made to make loading data between section notebooks easier.

 ## ECON 485: Empirical Methods and Machine Learning

+This course was a continuation of an undergraduate econometrics course that further explored the multiple linear regression model and covered model selection techniques.
+Topics included resampling methods, selection criteria, subset selection, shrinkage methods, classification methods, and unsupervised learning.
+The folder contains my lecture notes.